softwaresaved/recipy-test/Deployment.md

 Maybe this has to do with how the Flask framework, which is used to implement `recipy gui` is configured.

-When the command `python3 setup.py install` is run when creating the Docker container, an error arises:
+**Issue:** When the command `python3 setup.py install` is run when creating the Docker container, an error arises:

 ```
 Flask-WTF 0.12 is already the active version in easy-install.pth